JunayedMh/simple_imge_background_remover/README.md

 - Removes background from any image automatically
 - Saves output as PNG with transparent background
-- Automatically names the output file (adds `_no_bg` to original name)
+- Automatically names the output file (adds `no_background` to original name)
 - Handles Windows file paths with quotes and backslashes
-- Loop mode — remove multiple images in one session without restarting
+- Loop mode: remove multiple images in one session without restarting

 ---